-Skim milk is quite simply a lower calorie and low-fat version of traditional full-fat milk.
-However, unlike what many people believe, it contains the majority of nutrients of regular milk and is not “watered down”.
-While it does lack some of the flavors of whole milk, it can be an important alternative for people who are struggling with obesity.
+Skim milk is obtained after removing all the fat from whole milk.
+It is also known as fat-free milk or nonfat milk as it is a lower calorie and low-fat version of traditional full-fat milk.
 The majority of low-fat milk is fortified with vitamin A and vitamin D since these fat-soluble vitamins are often lost when the fat is extracted from whole milk.

-In the past, skim milk was made by allowing regular milk to sit and separate – allowing the high-fat cream to rise to the top, where it could be “skimmed” off the top and removed.
-Today, skim milk is typically made through a process of centrifugal separation, in which most or all of the fat molecules are separated from the remainder of the milk.
+Unlike what many people believe, skim milk contains the majority of nutrients of regular milk and is not “watered down”.
+While it does lack some of the flavors of whole milk, it can be an important alternative for people who are struggling with obesity.
+In the past, nonfat milk was made by allowing regular milk to sit and separate – allowing the high-fat cream to rise to the top, where it could be “skimmed” off the top and removed.
+Today, it is typically made through a process of centrifugal separation, in which most or all of the fat molecules are separated from the remainder of the milk.
 The milk is then homogenized, preventing any additional separation between the molecules, as they are all made of the same size.

 Skim Milk Nutrition